Desborough Study

 Northamptonshire.
 It follows farmers listed in the directories

-a different and wider view on the families involved.
+a different view on the families involved.

 Sources